Yang Yixuan

-Yang Yixuan (杨翼璇; born 30 June 2001) is a Chinese footballer currently playing as a left winger for Ganzhou Ruishi.
+Yang Yixuan (杨翼璇; born 30 June 2001) is a Chinese footballer currently playing as a left winger for China League Two club Shanxi Chongde Ronghai.

 Club career

 Yang Yixuan was promoted to the senior team of Hebei FC within the 2021 Chinese Super League season and would make his debut in a Chinese FA Cup game on 14 October 2021 against Shaanxi Chang'an Athletic in a 1-0 defeat.
 This would be followed by his first league appearance on 26 December 2021 against Shandong Taishan in a 2-0 defeat.